wso2/docs-is/en/docs/apis/call-admin-services.md

 # Call Admin Services

 !!! warning
-    Admin services feature is deprecated from IS 6.0.0 onwards.
+    Admin services are deprecated from IS 6.0.0 onwards.
+You can use REST-based APIs.

 WSO2 Identity Server (WSO2 IS) is managed internally using SOAP Web services known as **admin services**.
 WSO2 IS comes with a management console UI, which communicates with these admin services to facilitate administration capabilities through the UI.